 Pin and pull concepts have become increasingly popular in the last 5 years.

 Similar to how zone, gap, and power schemes work, the pin & pull scheme has rules that allow linemen to communicate with each other to execute the best possible blocking scenario.
-The base rules for the pin & pull system are as such:
+The base rules for the pin & pull system are as follows:

 To fully understand the Pin and Pull blocking scheme, the first rule of thumb is to understand the difference between “covered” and “uncovered.”